||Has the juvenile courts' formal delinquency caseload grown?

 It is important to note that 2020 was the onset of the COVID-19 pandemic, which may have impacted policies, procedures, and data collection activities regarding referrals to and processing of youth by juvenile courts.
 Additionally, stay-at-home orders and school closures likely impacted the volume and type of law-violating behavior by youth referred to juvenile court in 2020.

 [ Text only ]

 - A juvenile court intake officer or prosecutor determines whether to handle a delinquency case formally or informally.
 They may decide to dismiss the case for lack of legal sufficiency or to resolve the matter informally.
 Informal dispositions are voluntary and include referral to a social agency for services, informal probation, or some form of restitution.

-- The number of formally processed delinquency cases declined 30% between 1997 and 2010.
-In comparison, during that period the total delinquency caseload fell 27% and the number of informally handled cases declined 23%.
+- The number of formally processed delinquency cases declined 72% between 1997 and 2020.
+Similarly, the number of informally handled cases decreased 73% during the time period.

-- Since 1989, formal cases have comprised a larger share of the delinquency caseload than informal cases.
-In 2010, there were 15% more formal than informal delinquency cases.
+- Since 1993, formal cases have accounted for a larger share of the delinquency caseload than informal cases.
+In 2020, there were 19% more formal than informal delinquency cases.